 I painted his face with oil.
 I don’t know how long it takes to dry, I left it without haste.

-This soldier is wearing a kind of leather vest, the impression is different with the other three.
+This soldier is wearing a kind of leather vest, the impression is different from the other three.

 The Bren light machine gun can be treated like this way by one person.
-It is possible to use the base defense by two of the loader and gunner as heavy machine gun.
-It is surprise to be used after the WWII for a long period of time from the Korean War to the Gulf War.
+It is possible to use the base defense by two of the loader and gunner as a heavy machine gun.
+It is surprising to be used after WWII for a long period of time from the Korean War to the Gulf War.

 Personally, I think the expression of this soldier is my favorite, the most successful work.

-The painting of the uniform was put the light and shade to the base with the Tamiya enamel khaki mixed some white.
+The painting of the uniform has put the light and shade to the base with the Tamiya enamel khaki mixed with some white.